Baháʼí Faith and Native Americans: ʻAbdu'l-Bahá

 In 1912 then head of the religion ʻAbdu'l-Bahá took a journey to the West from what was then Palestine.
 On one leg of his trips as he was leaving Canada, on the way back to the States, and he traveled through several villages.
 As the train passed through the town of Belleville, Ontario, a four-year-old Mohawk boy, Jimmy Loft, was sitting on a fence as the train passed. ʻAbdu'l-Bahá took that moment to stand up and, facing the window, smile and wave.
 Loft was so surprised he toppled off the fence.
 In May 1948 he became one of the first native American Baháʼís of Canada.

 Tablet to Amr Khan

-A tablet written by Abdu'l-Bahá, undated but certainly from before his death in 1921 and probably from after 1892, is called the Tablet to Amr Khan, in which he acknowledges that "the Call of God" must have arisen in the Americas though its spiritual affect had been forgotten.
+A tablet written by Abdu'l-Bahá, undated but certainly from before his death in 1921 and probably from after 1892, is called the Tablet to Amr Khan, in which he acknowledges that "the Call of God" must have arisen in the Americas though its spiritual effect had been forgotten.